Treatment DetailFebruary 27, 2017

 BOTOX at Skin Vitality Medical Clinic

-You’ll see one of our top BOTOX practitioners, who will use their expertise and experience to individualize your treatment while minimizing side effects, creating a natural looking result that you’ll love.
-At Skin Vitality, we have professional and Registered Nurses and Physicians who are licensed to perform the BOTOX Toronto procedure in the Greater Toronto Area, Kitchener, St. Catharines, and London at our 8 locations.
+You’ll see one of our top BOTOX medical injectors, who will use their expertise and experience to individualize your treatment while minimizing side effects, creating a natural looking result that you’ll love.
+At Skin Vitality, we have a team of 26 Registered Nurses and 10 Physicians who are licensed to perform the BOTOX Toronto procedure in the Greater Toronto Area, Kitchener, St. Catharines, and London at our 9 locations.
 Each of our medical professionals will ensure that your treatment is performed accurately, applying techniques that will make your experience comfortable and achieve the results you want.
+In fact, our injectors even train others to perform this treatment in hands-on training.
 Your procedure is performed in a beautiful facility that is designed with your comfort and safety in mind.
 And due to the number of procedures we perform on a weekly basis (making us the TOP provider in Canada) you can rest assured that our expert medical injectors have the experience and know-how to achieve the results you want safely and effectively.
 We help you achieve your goals so you can feel better about yourself.
 Talk to us about BOTOX.